robokeys/automoton-tags/SPEC.md

 -   Tag changes should be reviewed in PRs.

--   Robokeytags tags—especially 🧩 tags—are not just comments; they are
-    structured metadata with functional impact on tooling and automation.
+-   Robokeytags tags 🧩 tags—are not just comments; they are structured metadata with functional impact on tooling and automation.
 As such, they should be treated as first-class citizens in the codebase.